explicit-refinement/ert-icfp/script.md

         - For all valid inputs
         - The output is valid: here ℰ just shunts things into the error-stop monad
     - The universal quantifier is the same, except the argument is erased, as you'd expect

-... a note on ghosts, due to subsets
+- The attentive reader might have noticed that while the argument to `f` is erased, it's still passed in as a parameter to the denotation of `A`
+- This is because γ doesn't lie in the denotation of the erased context, but rather in the denotation of the erased _upgraded_ context...
+- Which is just the context, but
+- With all ghosts promoted to values
+- For some intuition why this is necessary, consider the type of integers less than `n`, where `n` is some ghost variable
+- Intuitively, the denotation should be 0, 1, 2 if `n` is 3
+- And 0,1,2,3,4 if `n` is 5
+- So it has to depend on `n`.
+Back to our examples...
     - The existential quantifier is the union, for all valid values of A, of valid values of B.
-    - Subsets are simply all valid values of A satisfying the desired proposition
+    - Subsets are simply all valid values of A satisfying the desired proposition, as you'd expect
 - Propositions, of course, are just propositions:
     - True is true and false is false
     - Equality is equality of the erased semantics